 The proliferation of Artificial Intelligence is transforming our lives and impacting every major industry.
 The mainstream adoption of A.I. naturally leads to questions around copyright and patentability.
 This results in a plethora of interesting conversations among litigators, as U.S. law dictates that there be sufficient human involvement for something to be deemed copyrightable.
-We recently spoke with IP litigator, Chris Mammen, of Womble Bond Dickinson on our podcast about this very topic, which you can listen to here.
+We recently spoke with IP litigator, Chris Mammen, of Womble Bond Dickinson on our podcast about this very topic.

 Chris explains, “If something is purely generated by the robot then it’s probably not [copyrightable].
 Now, if the robot has been programmed in a certain way by someone who has exercised creativity, then it is possible that person may provide sufficient human involvement for it to be copyrightable in the name of the programmer as the artist.
 But, in the sense that the robot as the artist. [it is] not going to be something that can be copyrightable.”